debops/debops/CONTRIBUTING.rst

 - Try your best to stay under 80 characters but don't go crazy trying
 - 2 space indentation for everything unless noted otherwise
-- Comments and output start with a capital letter and have no periods
+- Comments and output start with a capital letter and end with a period

 For just yaml: